Ethical AI Voiceover Use: A Practical Guide for Voice Over Clients

 To learn more about me, hear some samples, or download my demos, just go to www.tomdheere.com.

 Tom Dheere is a voice actor with over 25 years of experience narrating just about every type of voiceover you can think of.
-He also helps other voice talents navigate the voiceover industry as the VO Strategist.
-When not voicing or talking about voicing, he produces the sci-fi comic book Agent 1.22.
+He also helps other voice talents navigate the voiceover industry as the *VO Strategist.
+When not voicing or discussing voice acting, he produces the sci-fi comic book Agent 1.22.

 Comments